K-Schubert/YOLOv5_object_detection/README.md

 ## Ultralytics Tutorial

-Followed Ultralytics tutorial (https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) and trained a yolov5x model on the coco128 dataset for 5 epochs.
+I ollowed the Ultralytics tutorial (https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) and trained a yolov5x model on the coco128 dataset for 5 epochs.
 Then made predictions with an ensemble model (yolov5x, yolov5l, yolov5m, yolov5s) on a video I took of my street with cars, bikes and motorcycles.
 The result is pretty nice but there is still some noise in the predictions.

 <p align="center">
   <img width="460" height="300" src="https://github.com/K-Schubert/YOLOv5_object_detection/blob/master/street_vid.gif">